PikachuPenial/Titanmod/PATCHNOTES.md

 - Reduced horizontal recoil to 25 (previously 50)

 **>QOL & BUG FIXES**
+- Overhauled save file system that is 175x faster on average

+- Improved load times when switching to a new map and gamemode

 - Added new view animation while sliding and while using/retracting the grappling hook

+- Updated various attachment descriptions

 - Fixed view animations not playing in singleplayer (for people who like playing with themselves)

 - Fixed kills and deaths still awarding score and affecting stats after a match has ended

+- Fixed the M45A1 from not appearing in loadouts